mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 Out[5]: Index([11, 12, 13, 14, 15, 16, 17, 18], dtype='int64')
 ```

-The column names of this matrix are integers, so we have to change that, which is easy.
+The column names of this matrix are integers, which are not accepted by scikit-learn.
+This is easy to fix, since, in Pandas, the current column names can be directly replaced by a new list of names.

 ```
 In [6]: X2.columns = ['A+', 'A-', 'B+', 'B-', 'O+', 'O-', 'AB+', 'AB-']
 ```

-With the Pandas function `concat()`, we join the two parts of the new feature matrix, as we did in example ML-04.
+Now, we join `X1` and `X2` with the Pandas function `concat()`, , as we did in example ML-04, to get the new feature matrix.

 ```
 In [7]: X = pd.concat([X1, X2], axis=1)